ekalokman/yii2-cas-uni/README.md

     }
     ```

-3. Add actions that use this CAS module, e.g. in `LoginCas.php` :
+3. Add actions that use casAuthenticate to check user is student or staff and register new user, in `LoginCas.php` :

     ```
     <?php